metacpan/metacpan-cpan-extracted/distros/S/System-Info/CONTRIBUTING.md

 # Style

-I will never accept pull request that do not strictly conform to my style, however you might hate it.
+I will never accept pull requests that do not strictly conform to my style, however you might hate it.
 You can read the reasoning behind my [preferences](http://tux.nl/style.html).

-I really do not care about mixed spaces and tabs in (leading) whitespace
+I really do not care about mixed spaces and tabs in (leading) whitespace.

 Perl::Tidy will help getting the code in shape, but as all software, it is not perfect.
 You can find my preferences for these in